 2. Keep Hydrated

 Wash down your meals by drinking enough water.
 A cup of warm water in the morning can help flush out toxins.
-Try drinking six to eight cups of water
+Try drinking six to eight cups of water daily.
+Insufficient fluids can cause issues such as constipation and dehydration.

 3. Empty Your Bowels Daily